-One of the most important responsibilities of being a Council tenant is to make sure your full rent is paid on time.
-Rent becomes due every week.
-This section gives an overview of the ways you can pay your rent.
-If you have any problems making your rent payments, it is best to call us and discuss your situation.
-Ignoring the problem will only make things worse.
+One of the most important responsibilities of being a Counmake sure your full rent is paid on time.
+Rent becomes due This section gives an overview of the ways you can pay you have any problems making your rent payments, it is best to discuss your situation.
+Ignoring the problem will only make